Domistro16/Safuverse/safupadsdk/README.md

         }

         const newSdk = new SafuPadSDK({
-          network: 'monad', // ✅ Changed from 'bsc' to 'monad'
+          network: 'BSC', // âœ… Changed from 'bsc' to 'BSC'
           provider: window.ethereum,
         });